Iced Caramel Macchiato (Starbucks-Style at Home)

 Serve as-is or with a straw.

-Some people like to stir halfway through.
-Others enjoy sipping it layered.
+Other individuals prefer to stir half way.
+Some like to drink it layered.
 Both are correct.
 This drink does not judge.

 Why This Homemade Version Is Better Than Starbucks